yaroslav2308/blockchain-prices-listener/README.md

 That's it!

 ## Additional
 Because oracles update prices rarely, waiting time might take up to few hours.
-So if you want to make sure that everything is working fine, you could run `listenerUsdtDai.js` which is listening for USDT and DAI transactions
+So if you want to make sure that everything is working fine, you could run `listenerUsdtDai.js` which is listening for USDT and DAI transactions.
+Functionality is the same
 ```bash
 node listenerUsdtDai.js
 ```